gahyeoi/gahyeoi/README.md

 ### Hi there 👋

+🎓 I'm currently studying Computer Science in Handong Global University.
+📫 How to reach me: 22000046@handong.ac.kr or kimgahyeoi@gmail.com

 <!--
 **gahyeoi/gahyeoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.